Back to Living Real Change

 Fashion shoes may look attractive, but they aren’t doing your body any favors.
 Dr. Curry says the worst types of shoes for your feet include:

-• Flip flops.
-Flat flip flops provide no support.
+• Flip-flops.
+Flat flip-flops provide no support.
 Lack of proper foot support is a leading cause of plantar fasciitis and Achilles tendinitis.
 Plantar fasciitis is caused by the excessive pull of the plantar fascia, an arch-supporting ligament, causing pain and inflammation at the heel.
-Achilles tendinitis is caused by poor mechanics of the foot, leading to overstretching of the tendon.
+Achilles tendinitis is caused by poor foot mechanics, leading to overstretching of the tendon.
 This sometimes leads to bone spurs.
-The thong flip flop can also cause hammertoe as the toes constantly struggle to hold the foot in the shoe.
+The thong flip-flop can also cause hammertoe as the toes constantly struggle to hold the foot in the shoe.

 • Ballet flats.
-Ballet flats are equally as bad for your feet as flip flops because they, too, provide little support.
+Ballet flats are equally bad for your feet as flip-flops because they, too, provide little support.
 There is no arch system to help absorb the brunt of the pressure the feet endure every day.

 • Flexible shoes.
-If you can bend and twist a pair of shoes with ease, Dr. Curry says they are not going to be supportive enough.
+If you can bend and twist a pair of shoes with ease, Dr. Curry says they are not supportive enough.
 Shoes with good arch support will be difficult to manipulate.
 She warns against buying any shoes that can bend in half.

 The best shoes for your feet